uds-datalab/PDBF/README.md

 * Adjust config.cfg
 * Try to compile Documentation.tex file with this command: java -jar PDBF.jar Documentation.tex
 * Open Documentation.html, this is the final output of the compilation process, if you rename it to ".pdf" it is also a valid pdf-document
+* Optionally you can attach the VLDB-Invaders.ova VirtualBox image to the compiled PDBF file with this command: java -jar PDBF.jar  --vm Documentation.html VLDB-Invaders.ova
 * You can play around with the Minimal.tex file which contains a minimal example of PDBF usage
 * For further information take a look at the [documentation](http://uds-datalab.github.io/PDBF/)